Good academic and non-academic standing

 This program is currently not being offered.
-Faculty and staff are presently working on changing this program to a summer program - starting in Summer 2016.
-Please see our other India options and schedule an appointment with the India Advisor by calling 319-335-0353.
+Please see our other India options and schedule an appointment with the Study Abroad advisor for India by calling 319-335-0353.

 Located in Mysore, a lovely mid-sized city in the southern state of Karnataka, the University of Iowa's Semester in South India program allows students to explore India's rich classical heritage and the contemporary forces that are rapidly reshaping this powerful nation today.
 Through classes, fieldtrips and independent study, students learn firsthand the depth of India's past, the issues faced by its society, and the questions it faces for the future.

 The University of Iowa’s Semester in South India Program is open to UI and other U.S. undergraduate students.
 Faculty involved in the UI’s South Asian Studies Program developed the program in 1998 and provide academic oversight.

 Faculty and guest lecturers are drawn from a variety of educational institutions in Mysore and Bangalore.
 Courses are conducted in a module format and are complemented by weekly visits to sites such as local NGOs, health clinics, women's organizations, village government centers, and organic farms.
 Throughout their coursework, students participate in service-learning projects and internships to gain hands-on experience with the topics discussed in the classroom.

 The program includes the following required courses:

 Indian Culture and Civilization (4 s.h. may be petitioned as International and Global Issues for CLAS general education)